JamesIves/hlds-docker/README.md

 > - `ricohet` ([Ricochet](https://store.steampowered.com/app/60/Ricochet/))
 > - `dod` ([Day of Defeat](https://store.steampowered.com/app/30/Day_of_Defeat/))
 > - `tfc` ([Team Fortress Classic](https://store.steampowered.com/app/20/Team_Fortress_Classic/))
->
-> This can also be a custom game name if you want to use a custom mod.
-See the section below regarding how to set this up.

 3. Build the image.